 Intellectual property (IP) represents the body of rules which recognize the ownership of a discovery/invention.
 IP must be considered independently of the authorship and regulated by specific institutional rules.
-SZN employees do retain the authorship for their findings and/or inventions but the ownership does belong to the SZN, unless differently stated in specific agreements.
+SZN employees do retain the authorship for their findings and/or inventions but the ownership does belong to the SZN, unless differently stated in specific agreements or upon the occurrence of specific events in accordance with current regulation.